Maya Book II - The Dream

 She dashed downstairs, retrieved the hummingbird feeders from the basement, washed them, and filled them with fresh sugar water.

-She then had put them up outside, all around the house, hanging them from the rain gutters, in their familiar places, right outside the windows.
+She had then put them up outside, all around the house, hanging them from the rain gutters, in their familiar places, right outside the windows.

 Crystal took special notice that she felt much better after doing this.